indra-labs/indra/doc/whitepaper.md

 using Shamir's Secret Shares, and N of M must be received over a fan out/fan in two hop path for each side of the Rendezvous.
 The reliability can be tuned in parallel with this when packet drops occur.

+Again, the endpoint of such a path must reconstruct the pieces from what packets it gets from the multiple intermediary routers.
+The pieces are collected and then when valid, forwarded onwards.
+The forwarding from endpoints is atomic by nature.

 #### Obfuscation